Port rules and regulations

 With an annual handling of more than 250,000 TEU*, Port of Gävle has the largest container terminal on the east coast of Sweden.
 Feeder ships are unloaded and loaded, taking containers to and from major ports in Europe, where they are reloaded en route to their final destinations throughout the world.
 The operational activities are managed by terminal operator Yilport Gävle.

 In May 2022, a completely new container terminal opened and has increased the capacity to 600,000 TEU.
 Port of Gävle and Yilport Gävle have co-invested to meet the increasing demand for maritime transports in the form of container transports.

 The world’s large container shipping companies are operating in the port and the container port can now accommodate more and larger ships.
 At the same time, opportunities are created for more business facilities close to the port.
 There is also plenty of room for storage and warehouses.
 The new capacity enables more companies to avoid the traffic congestion in the Mälardal region and quickly move north via both rail and road.
 A train shuttle runs between Port of Gävle’s container terminal and the Stockholm Nord Rosersberg combi terminal, north of Stockholm.

 Export goods from the Mälardal region (Västmanland, Södermanland, Närke and Uppland) reach the combi terminal in Rosersberg so that they can be transported up to the Port of Gävle using environmentally friendly transport and then be shipped onwards with maritime transport, for example.
 In return, the shuttle train takes goods, such as import goods that have arrived by sea, rail or road, down to Stockholm Nord Rosersberg for further transport to their final destination.

 *TEU is a measure of how many containers are handled, with 1 TEU=20 feet, or 6.1 metres.
-A 40 foot container corresponds to 2 TEU and 12.2 metres.
+A 40 foot container corresponds to 2 TEU and 12.2 meters.